-The functions and responsibilities of the Investment Managers are set out in the Management

-Agreement between the Investment Managers and the Company.
+The functions and responsibilities of the Investment Managers are set out in the Management Agreement between the Investment Managers and the Company.

-Governance Map
+Responsibilities Map

-The Company maintains a governance map that details the key Senior Insurance Manager Functions and Key Functions.
-The following functions are maintained through the governance map with a prescribed set of responsibilities:
+The Company maintains a governance map that details the key Senior Manager Functions and Key Functions.
+The following functions are maintained through the Responsibilities Map with a prescribed set of responsibilities:

 - Chairman (Board)

 - Chief Executive Officer (Managers)

 - Chief Financial Officer (Managers)

+- Chief Operations Function (Managers)

 - Chief Risk Officer (Managers)

 - Head of Internal Audit (Managers)

 - Chief Actuary (Managers)

-- Chief Underwriting Officer (Managers)

-- Claims Function (Managers)

-- Investment Manager (Managers)

 - Compliance Officer (Managers)

+- Money Laundering Reporting Officer (Managers)